pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/LEVELUP/GS2/PARLIAMENT & LEGISLATURE.md

 - ***Article 178*** has similar provisions for Speaker and Deputy Speaker of the legislative assembly of the states.

 <b><u>Term of Deputy Speaker, Vacation of office, and Disqualification:</u></b> #Prelims
 - Once elected, a deputy speaker usually **continues in office until the dissolution of the house**.
-However, the speaker continues till the new Lok Sabha is elected.
+However, the speaker continues till the **new Lok Sabha is elected**.
 - Speaker or deputy speaker **vacates** her office if she **ceases to be a member** of the house.
 - They may also **resign** or may be **removed from the office** by resolution of the House of the People passed by a **majority of all the then members of the house (1/2 of total strength - vacancies)**